athomasoriginal/starterkit-wagtail/README.rst

 Note on Branches
 ================

-Currently there are two branches:  ``master`` and ``development``.
+Currently there are three branches:  ``master``, ``development`` and `dockerized`.
 The ``master`` branch has not seen updates in about 8 months and also takes on a more traditional approach to working with wagtail.
 The ``development`` branch will see many of the Django dependencies updated.
 In addition, I have configured it with a more experimental approach to web development.
 This means that the wagtail server will act more as an API and React will render everything on the backend.
 Please see the ``CHANGELONG`` for more changes.

 Constraints
 ===========